rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

 Use breadcrumbs when you want to improve web application wayfinding and navigation on sites that organize content hierarchically.
-For example, breadcrumbs help users better identify where they are.
 This is particularly true of sites that use top navigation.

 Do not use breadcrumbs in the following cases: